Accepting the Email Invitation to the Patient Portal:

-Once set, the website will ask you to use your new password and email to sign in.
+If you get redirected to the log-in screen, make sure to login with your new password and email to sign in.
 Enter the personal email address along with the password you just set, to access the patient portal.
 Click "Sign in" when you have your email and password populated.

 Navigation the Patient Portal:

 Let the web-page load.
 If you logged in successfully, you should see a page resembling the one shown in the screenshot below.
 This will be your "Home" screen.
 Throughout this article we will cover the function of the home screen along with all of the icons that are listed at the top of the home screen's page...

 Completing the "Daily Check-In":

 The patient portal has a handy tool called "Daily Check-in", this allows patients to directly tell their Care Manager/Doctor how they are feeling on that particular day without having to make a phone call.
 If used correctly, the daily check-in can give a patient's care team an inside look into a patient's life and wellbeing on a daily basis.
 In addition, the daily check-in can alert a patient's care team to a sudden change in patient health that could indicate a life threatening event.

 To use the daily check-in, click the icon that shows a "Person with a Check Mark" at the top of the screen, or click the blue button labeled "Check in".

 Note: The daily check-in is not mandatory and does not have to be done everyday; however, we suggest completing it as much as your schedule allows.

 Once on the "Daily Check-in" page, begin telling your care team, on a scale of Great to Bad, how you are feeling today.
 Your mood options are:

 Could be Better (orange slightly sad face)